Moving the needle on social outcomes

 • North America

-What gets measured gets changed, it’s often said.
+It's often said that what gets measured gets changed.
 But how should we measure the social outcomes of an infrastructure project?
 How do we know how a project really impacts the environment, the local economy, and the need to cut carbon emissions?

 On November 13, 2023, Mott MacDonald hosted a panel at the annual conference of the Canadian Council for Public-Private Partnerships (CCPPP).
 The title was "Moving the Needle: How Tangible Measurement Can Ensure Infrastructure Delivers on Government Policy."

-Moderated by Joanne McCall, Transportation Market Leader for Mott MacDonald Canada, the panel brought together David Ho of Infrastructure Ontario, Steven Nackan of Aecon Concessions, and Steven Robins of the Canada Infrastructure Bank to share their views on the topic.
+Moderated by Mott MacDonald, the panel brought together David Ho of Infrastructure Ontario, Steven Nackan of Aecon Concessions, and Steven Robins of the Canada Infrastructure Bank to share their views on the topic.

 Progress toward measuring outcomes